 Religious symbols, both traditional and contemporary, are visible throughout the school environment and each classroom has a prayer focus space.
-Prayer is a valued part of each day and the children experience formal as well as informal prayer opportunities.
+Prayer is a valued part of each day and the students experience formal as well as informal prayer opportunities.

 The school Mission Statement reflects St James' role as a community of Catholic faith.
 The school believes that St James’ reflects the light of Christ, committed to quality learning, helping others, respect for all, being in partnership with the community, focusing towards achievement and together striving for excellence as we nurture the whole person.

-St. James' has many amenities including a large front oval, soccer fields, cricket pitch, netball and basketball courts, fixed equipment and a multi-purpose assembly hall.
+St James' has many amenities including a large front oval, soccer fields, cricket pitch, netball and basketball courts, fixed equipment and a multi-purpose assembly hall.
 The school also have a computer lab and a learning centre fully equipped with a library, iPads and computers.
 All computers are networked and online.

 The school has a firm commitment to creating and fostering a caring, Christian community where parents, staff and students work together in mutual support and respect.
 It is therefore important to take seriously the commitment to live as Christians.
-The school’s Religious Education Program and the Liturgical Celebrations help to focus life on Christ and what it means to live out the school motto “Living in Christ”.
+The school’s Religious Education program and the liturgical celebrations help to focus life on Christ and what it means to live out the school motto “Living in Christ”.
 St James’ continues to develop Gospel values, which will permeate every aspect of the life of the school – the curriculum, the policy and procedures and the relationships within the school community.

-The education offered at St. James’ is comprehensive.
+The education offered at St James’ is comprehensive.
 The NSW Board of Studies and Teaching Educational Standards curriculum forms the basis of all learning and teaching activities.
 This formalised curriculum is divided into seven Key Learning Areas (KLAs) of which Religious Education is one.
 There are many opportunities for students to be involved in sporting events as well as hands on activities in KLAs such as Maths, Science or Creative Arts.
 St James’ strive to provide opportunities for every child to reach their potential.